CSCfi/csc-user-guide/docs/data/a_commands.md

 For those users, that just want to use allas for storing data that is used in CSC computing eviroment, CSC provides a set of commands that can be used to move data between CSC computing environment and Allas.
 The available Allas tools are:

-* a_put : upload a file or directory to allas
+* a_put : upload a file or directory to Allas as one object
-* a_get : download a stored dataset from allas
+* a_get : download a stored dataset (object) from Allas
-* a_find : check what dataset contains the file you are looking for
+* a_find : check what dataset(object) stored with a_put contains the file you are looking for
+* a_delete : delete an object from Allas
+* a_info : Display information about an object in Allas.

 ## a_put uploads data to allas.